Multi-modal Relational Item Representation Learning for Inferring Substitutable and Complementary Items: Methodology

 \subsubsection{\textbf{User Behavior Encoder via Meta-paths}}

-Prior works~\cite{decgcn,dhgan} that explicitly model user behavior construct item-item graphs by connecting items based on specific behavior types (\eg co-view and co-purchase).
-They decouple the heterogeneous item-item graph into two homogeneous graphs and apply GNNs.
-However, this approach overlooks valuable transitive associations between items.
+Prior works~\cite{decgcn,dhgan} typically construct separate item-item graphs for different behavior types (\eg co-view for substitutes and co-purchase for complements) and apply GNNs on each graph independently.
+Such decoupling can discard higher-order connective patterns in the underlying heterogeneous graph.
+For instance, if $v_1$ is linked to $v_2$ via a substitute edge ($s$) and $v_3$ is linked to $v_2$ via a complement edge ($c$), then the pair $(v_1,v_3)$ may exhibit a meaningful typed association (\eg complementarity) mediated by $v_2$.
+However, this transitive relationship is lost when decoupling the item-item graph, \ie item $v_1$ and $v_3$ will not be directly connected in the decoupled graphs.

-To address this, we propose to learn items representations using carefully designed meta-paths for inferring substitutable and complementary relationships. \textit{A meta-path defines a structured pathway connecting nodes of specific types through specific relations in a heterogeneous graph}.
+\paragraph{\textbf{Meta-path Construction and Neighborhoods.}} We therefore model behavior signals as a typed item-item graph and learn item representations along meta-paths for inferring substitutable and complementary relationships. \textit{A meta-path defines a structured pathway connecting nodes of specific types through specific relations in a heterogeneous graph}.
 Let $s$ be a substitutable relationship and $c$ be a complementary relationship.
-A meta-path $v_1 \xrightarrow{s} v_2 \xrightarrow{c} v_3 \xrightarrow{s} v_4$ connects $v_1$ and $v_4$ through substitutable and complementary relations.
-In this case, $v_1$ and $v_4$ are likely to be complementary items, as they are linked through a substitutable item $v_2$ and a complementary item $v_3$.
-These transitive relationships, which are crucial for modeling substitutable and complementary connections, are lost when decoupling the item-item graph.
+A meta-path $v_1 \xrightarrow{s} v_2 \xrightarrow{c} v_3 \xrightarrow{s} v_4$ connects $v_1$ and $v_4$ through a structured composition of relation types, enabling the encoder to capture fine-grained relational patterns beyond direct edges.
+In this case, the meta-path may indicate higher-order patterns useful for predicting complementarity ($v_1$ and $v_4$).

-We denote the set of meta-paths as $\Phi = \{\phi_1, \phi_2, \ldots, \phi_K\}$, where $K$ is the number of meta-paths and $\phi_k$ is the $k$-th meta-path.
-The set of neighbors of item $v_i$ through meta-path $\phi_k$ is denoted as $\mathcal{N}^{\phi_k}_i$.
-To aggregate the neighborhood information for item $v_i$, we employ a multi-head node-level self-attention mechanism followed by a path-level attention mechanism.
+We define two relation-specific meta-path sets: $\Phi^s$ for substitutable and $\Phi^c$ for complementary inference respectively.
+Let $\Phi^r=\{\phi_1^r,\ldots,\phi_{K_r}^r\}$ denote the meta-path set for relation $r\in\{s,c\}$, where $K_r$ is the number of meta-paths.
+For an item $v_i$ and a meta-path $\phi\in\Phi^r$, we denote by $\mathcal{N}_i^{\phi}$ the set of neighbors reachable from $v_i$ following $\phi$.
+To aggregate neighborhood information, we employ a node-level GAT-style neighbor attention and a path-level attention over meta-paths.